 Prior to the commencement of the amendments, the AAT Act provided for the Tribunal to conduct conferences and mediations.
 The Amendment Act has introduced a new set of provisions relating to alternative dispute resolution processes.
 ADR processes are defined in s.
-3(1) of the AAT Act to include:
+3(1) of the AAT Act to mean procedures and services for the resolution of disputes and include: